NykUser/MyZman/README.md

 # MyZman
-A compact windows program for calculating Jewish Zmanim.
+A compact windows program for calculating Jewish Zmanim;

-And converting between Hebrew & Gregorian Dates [including Parsha, Holiday’s, Daf Yomi].
+Converting between Hebrew & Gregorian Dates [including Parsha, Holiday’s, Daf Yomi].

 The program also includes options for exporting and setting reminders.